 Summing the above relation from $k=K_3$ to $\infty$, together with $\sum_{k=0}^{\infty}\|\Delta^k\|<\infty$, we have that

 which implies that $\sum_{k=0}^{\infty}\|\bm{x}^{k+1}-\bm{x}^{k}\|<\infty$.
 Therefore, the sequence $\{\bm{x}^{k}\}$ is convergent.
 This completes the proof. \end{proof}

 Before closing this section, we would like to make some remarks regarding the global sequential convergence results.
-First, one may have noticed that an additional summable error condition $\sum_{k=0}^{\infty}\|\Delta^k\|<\infty$ is required in Theorems \ref{thm-wholeseqSC1} and \ref{thm-wholeseqSC2} to establish strong convergence results.
-This summable error condition can be trivially satisfied if, for instance, no errors occur on the left-hand side of condition \eqref{iBPDCA-inexcond} (namely, $\Delta^k\equiv0$) when applying a certain subsolver for solving the subproblem \eqref{iBCDA-subpro}.
-Moreover, it has been established that $\sum^{\infty}_{k=0}\mathcal{D}_{\phi}(\bm{x}^{k+1}, \,\bm{x}^{k})<\infty$ in \eqref{summaC1-p} and \eqref{summaC2-p} for (SC1) and (SC2), respectively.
-Thus, one could also verify $\|\Delta^k\|\leq\sigma\gamma_k\mathcal{D}_{\phi}(\bm{x}^{k+1}, \,\bm{x}^{k})$ along with (SC1) or verify $\|\Delta^k\|\leq\sigma\gamma_k\mathcal{D}_{\phi}(\bm{x}^{k}, \,\bm{x}^{k-1})$ along with (SC2) to ensure $\sum_{k=0}^{\infty}\|\Delta^k\|<\infty$.
-Interestingly, we have observed from our numerical experiments that it is usually adequate to simply employ our stopping criterion (SC1) or (SC2) to obtain satisfactory empirical performances.
-Therefore, in our experiments, we choose not to verify additional inequality to ensure $\sum_{k=0}^{\infty}\|\Delta^k\|<\infty$ for the sake of simplicity.
-Of course, how to eliminate such a summable error condition in theory is also an interesting future research topic.
+First, one may have noticed that our current analysis relies on the summable error condition $\sum_{k=0}^{\infty}\|\Delta^k\|<\infty$ to establish strong convergence results in Theorems \ref{thm-wholeseqSC1} and \ref{thm-wholeseqSC2}.
+Fortunately, it has been shown that $\sum^{\infty}_{k=0}\mathcal{D}_{\phi}(\bm{x}^{k+1}, \,\bm{x}^{k})<\infty$ in \eqref{summaC1-p} and \eqref{summaC2-p} for (SC1) and (SC2), respectively.
+Thus, one could also verify that $\|\Delta^k\|\leq\sigma\gamma_k\mathcal{D}_{\phi}(\bm{x}^{k+1}, \,\bm{x}^{k})$ along with (SC1) or verify that $\|\Delta^k\|\leq\sigma\gamma_k\mathcal{D}_{\phi}(\bm{x}^{k}, \,\bm{x}^{k-1})$ along with (SC2) to ensure $\sum_{k=0}^{\infty}\|\Delta^k\|<\infty$.
+Interestingly, our numerical experiments show that it is usually sufficient to \textit{solely} employ our stopping criterion (SC1) or (SC2) for obtaining satisfactory empirical performance.
+Therefore, in our experiments, we choose not to verify the additional inequality to ensure $\sum_{k=0}^{\infty}\|\Delta^k\|<\infty$ for the sake of simplicity.
+Of course, eliminating the need for such a summable error condition in theory remains an interesting topic for future research.
 Second, a similar auxiliary function in the form of $H_{\tau}$ has also been used in, for example, \cite{wcp2018proximal,y2024proximal}, for developing the global sequential convergence under the KL property.
 When $F$ is semialgebraic, $H_{\tau}$ with any $\tau>0$ is also semialgebraic and hence is a KL function; see, for example, \cite[Section 4.3]{abrs2010proximal} and \cite[Section 2]{bdl2007the}.
 More discussions can be found in \cite[Remark 4.2]{wcp2018proximal}.